iSatishYadav/getting-started-with-couchbase-linq2couchbase-aspnetcore-dependency-injection/README.md

     .AddCouchbase(Configuration.GetSection("Couchbase"))
     .AddCouchbaseBucket<IContactsBucketProvider>("contacts");
 ````
-### CouchBase clean-up after application stops
+### Couchbase clean-up after application stops
-Add a `IHostApplicationLifetime` parameter to `Configure` method and code to clean-up CouchBase once the application stops, so it looks like this:
+Add a `IHostApplicationLifetime` parameter to `Configure` method and code to clean-up Couchbase once the application stops, so it looks like this:
 ```CSharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env, IHostApplicationLifetime hostApplicationLifetime) {